 Pre-reading While-reading Post-reading

 The pre-reading / while-reading / post-reading framework is the standard staging model for receptive reading lessons.
-It reflects how skilled readers naturally process text — activating prior knowledge, engaging with content at multiple levels, then responding — and structures classroom reading to develop these processes explicitly.
+It reflects how skilled readers naturally process text by activating prior knowledge, engaging with content at multiple levels, then responding, and it structures classroom reading to develop these processes explicitly.

 Pre-reading